wp-plugins/foxyshop/readme.txt

 Author URI: http://www.foxy-shop.com/<br />

 == Changelog ==

+= 2.2.2 =
+* Settings page now gives warnings if your configuration will cause FoxyShop problems
+* Settings page now has info panel at top with easy access to important information for each install
+* Upgrade process improvements for upgrading settings
+* Better and more accurate rewrite rule flushing.
+Rules are now automatically flushed after changing slugs.
+* Bugfix: Template redirect was not using FOXYSHOP_PRODUCT_CATEGORY_SLUG
+* Bugfix: New JavaScript code for enforcing required variations was failing if jQuery was in non-conflict mode
+* Bugfix: Single Category page titles were not being used.
+This has been corrected.

 = 2.2.1 =
 * Added option to make variation fields required.
 Works on text fields and image upload.
 Thanks to Laura for the suggestion.